Declaration of Principles on Human Rights

 In our relationships with our direct suppliers, we strive for long-term cooperation based on partnership.
 We see long-term partnerships as a cornerstone of sustainable business.
 They provide in-depth knowledge of the partner’s business activities and form a basis of trust, especially with regard to human rights and environmental risks.

-We are aware that – especially with regard to our raw materials – environmental and human rights risks occur primarily in the upstream supply chain, with indirect suppliers.
-With regard to our procurement needs, this applies in particular to cocoa, a raw material that is an indispensable basis for many of our products.
-To produce high-quality chocolate products, while at the same time minimising the human rights risks for cocoa farmers and continuously improving their working conditions, we are involved in the Forum Nachhaltiger Kakao e.V.
-(German Initiative on Sustainable Cocoa (GISCO)), a multi-stakeholder organisation in which the German government, represented by the Federal Ministry for Economic Cooperation and Development (BMZ), the Federal Ministry of Food and Agriculture (BMEL), the German confectionery industry, the German food trade and civil society have joined forces to pursue the common goal of improving the living conditions of cocoa farmers and their families and increasing the cultivation and marketing of cocoa certified according to sustainability standards in close cooperation with the governments of cocoa-producing countries.
-We are committed to the goals of GISCO and source a significant proportion of our cocoa from sustainably certified or appropriately verified cultivation.
+We are aware that – especially with regard to our raw materials – human rights as well as environmental risks occur primarily in the upstream supply chain, with indirect suppliers.
+Regarding our procurement needs, this applies in particular to cocoa, a raw material that is an indispensable basis for many of our products.
+To produce high-quality chocolate products, while at the same time minimising the human rights risks for cocoa farmers and continuously improving their working conditions, we are involved in the German Initiative on Sustainable Cocoa (GISCO), a multi-stakeholder organisation in which the German government, represented by the Federal Ministry for Economic Cooperation and Development (BMZ), the Federal Ministry of Food and Agriculture (BMEL), the German confectionery industry, the German food trade and civil society have joined forces to pursue the common goal of improving the living conditions of cocoa farmers and their families and increasing the cultivation and marketing of cocoa certified according to sustainability standards in close cooperation with the governments of cocoa-producing countries.
+We are committed to the goals of the Forum and source a significant proportion of our cocoa from sustainably certified or appropriately verified cultivation.
 Storck sources cocoa from almost all growing regions in the world.
 In West Africa, a region where Storck does not maintain its own organisations, the human rights problems in cocoa cultivation, such as abusive child labour, are particularly serious.
 We address this situation by sourcing cocoa from Africa exclusively in a certified sustainable or appropriately verified manner.
 By 2030, at the latest, this should apply to all the cocoa we buy.
+We are also implementing and expanding Child Labour Monitoring and Remediation Systems (CLMRS) in conjunction with our suppliers.
+These systems protect children at risk of child labour in the cooperatives.
+They uncover cases of child labour and establish a variety of preventive measures to improve the living conditions of children and their families, e.g. by paying school fees, issuing birth certificates, education and measures aimed at raising awareness.

 We see the implementation of human rights and environmental due diligence as an ongoing process.
 We accept this challenge and regularly review our strategic approaches and measures with a view to continuous improvement.
+The appropriate remedial measures for identified violations in the supply chain are also considered in this context.
 We will conduct our risk analysis on an annual and ad hoc basis, incorporating findings from an annual review of the effectiveness of our preventive measures and any remedial measures that become necessary.
-The findings of reporting persons are also be taken into account.
+The findings reporting persons are also be taken into account.